KTH/devops-course/contributions/feedback/andnil5-nwessman/README.md

 ### General suggestions:
 - **Comment:** I like the short metatexts on each page, which increase the user experience.
 - **Format:** Change the title of each step.
 For now, it says *Step i*, which is contradictory to the title above that says *Step (i+1) of 8*.
-Configure the step titles in the file `index.json` by changing the label `title` of each step.
+Configure the titles in the file `index.json` by changing the label `title` of each step.
 Also, I recommend using the subtitles in the steps as step title instead of *step i*.
 - **Language:** Make sure to conduct a final language check before the final submission, for instance, with the automated tool [`Grammarly`](https://app.grammarly.com/).

 ## Intro page: